 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company as filed with the Delaware Secretary of State on April 17, 2000 (incorporated by reference to the Company's Annual Report on Form 10-K for the year ended November 30, 2000).
 3.2 Certificate of Ownership and Merger (incorporated by reference to the Company's Form 8-K filed on December 6, 2011).
 3.3 Amended and Restated Bylaws of the Company (incorporated by reference to the Company's Form 8-K filed on December 6, 2011).
 10.1 First amendment dated as of November 29, 2012, to Amended and Restated Credit Agreement, among VOXX International Corporation, as Parent and certain of its directly and indirectly wholly-owned subsidiaries with, Wells Fargo Bank, National Association as Administrative Agent, Fifth Third Bank and HSBC Bank USA N. A., as Co-Syndication Agents and Citibank, N. A. and RBS Citizens, N. A., as Co-Documentation Agents (incorporated by reference to the Company's Form 10-K filed on May 15, 2013).
+10.2 Second amendment to the Amended and Restated Credit Agreement and waiver, dated as of May 14, 2013 by and among the Company, the Domestic Borrowers, the Foreign Borrower, the Guarantors, the Lenders party thereto and Wells Fargo Bank, National Association as administrative agent on behalf of the Lenders under the Credit Agreement dated as of March 14, 2012 (incorporated by reference to the Company's 8-K filed on May 16, 2013).
+10.3 Third amendment to the Amended and Restated Credit Agreement and waiver, dated as of January 9, 2014 by and among the Company, the Domestic Borrowers, the Foreign Borrower, the Guarantors, the Lenders party thereto and Wells Fargo Bank, National Association as administrative agent on behalf of the Lenders under the Credit Agreement dated as of January 9, 2014 (incorporated by reference to the Company's 8-K filed on January 9, 2014).
 21 Subsidiaries of the Registrant (filed herewith).
 23 Consent of Grant Thornton LLP (filed herewith).
 31.1 Certification of Principal Executive Officer Pursuant to Rule 13a-14(a) and rule 15d-14(a) of the Securities Exchange Act of 1934 (filed herewith).
 31.2 Certification of Principal Financial Officer Pursuant to Rule 13a-14(a) and rule 15d-14(a) of the Securities Exchange Act of 1934 (filed herewith).
 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith).
 32.2 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith).
-99.1 Consolidated Financial Report of Audiovox Specialized Applications LLC (ASA) as of November 30, 2013 and 2012 and for the Years Ended November 30, 2013, 2012 and 2011 (filed herewith).
+99.1 Consolidated Financial Report of Audiovox Specialized Applications LLC (ASA) as of November 30, 2014 and 2013 and for the Years Ended November 30, 2014, 2013 and 2012 (filed herewith).
 99.2 Consent of McGladrey LLP (filed herewith).
-99.3 Audit Opinion of McGladrey LLP (filed herewith) 99.4 Consent of Grant Thornton LLP (filed herewith).
-101 The following materials from VOXX International Corporation's Annual Report on Form 10-K for the period ended February 28, 2014, formatted in eXtensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets, (ii), the Consolidated Statements of Income, (iii) the Consolidated Statements of Cash Flows, and (iv) Notes to Consolidated Financial Statements.

-(d) All other schedules are omitted because the required information is shown in the financial statements or notes thereto or because they are not applicable.
+- 99.3 Audit Opinion of McGladrey LLP (filed herewith) - 99.4 Consent of Grant Thornton LLP (filed herewith). - The following materials from VOXX International Corporation's Annual Report on Form 10-K for the period ended February 28, 2015, formatted in eXtensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets , (ii), the Consolidated Statements of Income, (iii) the Consolidated Statements of Cash Flows, and (iv) Notes to Consolidated Financial Statements. - (d) All other schedules are omitted because the required information is shown in the financial statements or notes thereto or because they are not applicable.